HuiWangAtTjnu/T2S4SDB/readme.txt

         The questions in both ** dataset1**  and ** dataset2**  are identical for each database.

 2. The folder **experiments** contains four types of datasets, which are derived from combinations of data in sdbdatasets.
+   You also need to extract the compressed files located in the folder **experiments**.
     The folder **dataset1_ada_edu** indicates that the training set is built using data from the **tourism** and **traffic** databases in **dataset1**, and predictions are made for questions related to the **ada** and **edu** databases.
     The folder **dataset1_tourism_traffic** indicates that the training set is built using data from the **ada** and **edu** databases in **dataset1**, and predictions are made for questions related to the **tourism** and **traffic** databases.
     The folder **dataset2_ada_edu** indicates that the training set is built using data from the **tourism** and **traffic** databases in **dataset2**, and predictions are made for questions related to the **ada and **edu** databases.
     The folder **dataset2_tourism_traffic** indicates that the training set is built using data from the **ada** and **edu** databases in **dataset2**, and predictions are made for questions related to the **tourism** and **traffic** databases.

 3. The **SpatiaLite** folder contains the software library.
+   You need to extract the compressed files located in the folder **SpatiaLite**.
    Users can interact with SQLite database files using **spatialite-gui**, an open-source graphical user interface (GUI) tool that supports SpatiaLite.

-    You need add the directory containing the **SpatiaLite** folder to the system variables, as we will be using the library 'mod_spatialite.dll'.
+    You maybe need add the directory containing the **SpatiaLite** folder to the system variables, as we will be using the library 'mod_spatialite.dll'.

 4. Environment Setup
     To set up the environment, you should download the Stanford CoreNLP (http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip), unzip it to the folder **third_party**, and rename 'stanford-corenlp-full-2018-10-05' to 'stanfordnlp'.
 Next, you need to launch the coreNLP server: